Bonkeybee/CrossChat/README.md

 `system_chat_log_file` your absolute path to your World of Warcraft realm saved variables folder for SystemChatLogger

+`lfg_chat_log_file` your absolute path to your World of Warcraft realm saved variables folder for LFGChatLogger

 `password` your World of Warcraft password

 `loop_amount` the loop count before restarting the script